 To help you get a better understanding of a topic, from time to time I share a video or two relating to the articles I write, which are meant to give you some creative ideas to make your videos or still photos, and I am treating you to a few here.

+Here's a use for your monopod you may not have thought about.
 The camera monopod is your best friend when it comes to getting taller than an NBA basketball player.

 Attach your camera to a monopod, use the self-timer, raise your camera above the fence and you've got a clear photo, with nothing in between your subject and your successful photo.
 Raising your camera to a higher vantage point is often a better perspective to take for other reasons too.

-This is also a great tip if your stuck behind a fence at a sporting event, blocked behind the first row in a crowd at a concert, or even if you're in the middle of a celebration and you want to take a great "selfie" of you and a group of your friends together.
+This is also a great tip if your stuck behind a fence at a sporting event, blocked behind the first row in a crowd at a concert, at a parade, or even if you're in the middle of a celebration and you want to take a great "selfie" of you and a group of your friends together.

 Here is one which is fun to watch because of its unique perspective.
 To get a super low perspective, hold your monopod upside down with the camera at ground level.